Kim-Macdonald/VoCcaller/README.md

 # Usage:

-Save the mergeQCresults_plusMissing.py and addVoCcalls_RunNum.py scripts somewhere on your server or unix PC.
+Save the mergeQCresults_plusMissing.py (or _v3.py script) and addVoCcalls_RunNum.py scripts somewhere on your server or unix PC.

 Run mergeQCresults_plusMissing.py on the server, as per mergeQCresults_plusMissing.py instructions (https://github.com/Kim-Macdonald/mergeQCresults_plusMissing )